-Temple Moor High School is an academy which forms part of the Red Kite Learning Trust, which is a multi-academy trust made up of 9 primary, 3 secondary and one through school.
+Temple Moor High School is an academy which forms part of the Red Kite Learning Trust, which is a multi-academy trust made up of nine primary, three secondary and one through-school.

 The Red Kite Learning Trust is the admission authority for the schools within the Trust and as such is responsible for setting fair, clear and objective arrangements and criteria for each constituent school.
 In doing so the trust has complied with the School Admission Code (December 2014) Equality Act 2010, Human Rights Act 1998 and the Schools Standards and Framework Act 1998.